 - A recent analysis of mortality statistics from bullous skin disorders (between 1979 and 2002) in the USA showed little change in mortality rates for BP.
 This differs from findings in the UK.

-- Patients on corticosteroids and immunosuppressants are, for example, at risk of peptic ulcer disease, agranulocytosis and diabetes.
+- Patients on corticosteroids and immunosuppressants are at risk of serious side-effects - eg, peptic ulcer disease, agranulocytosis and diabetes.

 Further reading & references

 - Lipsker D, Borradori L; 'Bullous' pemphigoid: what are you?
 Urgent need of definitions and diagnostic Dermatology.
 2010;221(2):131-4.
 Epub 2010 Jul 30.